 Students with a valid UCF ID can also take advantage of SG’s free Bike N’ Gold bike share program as alternative to driving.
 Bikes can be rented for a week, month or semester from the Bike N’ Gold shop, which is located on the first floor of the Student Union.

-Lyft – For the Fall 2019 semester, SGA has partnered with Lyft again for the Fall 2020 semester to provide students with discounts for the ride-sharing app.
+Lyft– SG has partnered with Lyft again for the Fall 2020 semester to provide students with discounts for the ride-sharing app.
 Using a unique code each month, students may receive $7.50 off rides that occur on Fridays and Saturdays from 8 p.m. to 3 a.m.

-The codes are only valid for two rides each month and the rides must be within a specific zone around UCF, which is outlined on the map below.
+The codes are only valid for two rides each month and the rides must be within a specific zone around UCF, which is outlined on the map above.
 Students must also use the business setting within the Lyft app to use these discounts.
-The discount code for December is SGADEC19.
 For more information click here.

 Skateboards – Skateboarders must use sidewalks and crosswalks and yield the right of way to pedestrians, bicyclists and motorists.

 Car Trouble?
-If you’re having issues with your vehicle, Parking and Transportation provides assistance with battery jumps, door openings, tire changes, finding your vehicle or locked your keys in your car.
+If you’re having issues with your vehicle, Parking and Transportation Services provides assistance with battery jumps, door openings, tire changes, finding your vehicle or opening your locked doors.
 You can call UCFPD’s non-emergency number, 407-823-5555, and they can dispatch a patroller to assist you.